Emotional intelligent segmentation allows you to empathize with your target audience and understand what they care about.

 1. Demographic Segmentation

-Demographic data is some of the easiest for brands to obtain, thanks to census data, surveys, and the information your customers supply themselves.
+Demographic data is some of the easiest for brands to obtain, thanks to census data, surveys, analytics data, and the information your customers supply themselves.

 2. Firmographic Segmentation

 You can think of firmographic data as demographic data for businesses instead of people.
 For B2B businesses, firmographic segmentation is a valuable method for categorizing prospective and current business customers.